-1. Just like nearly all other seeds, weed seeds need sunlight in order to germinate.
+1. Weed seeds need sunlight in order to germinate.

 2. Compacted soil makes it difficult for grass plants to grow.